 The photo assignments are straightforward but challenging.
 They’re not simple instructions that will leave you feeling inexperienced.

-Many assignments will encourage you to study someone else’s photos.
-Learn from their strengths and weaknesses, and create your own masterpieces.
+Many assignments will encourage you to study someone else’s images.
+You can learn from their strengths and weaknesses and create your own masterpieces.

 The best thing about the Photzy action cards is their diversity.
 They cover 31 genres and a rich variety of compositions (e.g. lines of sight and the rule of odds).

 It’s very likely that you’ll notice a change in your work after you study them.

 Some photographers might find it hard to print A5 cards.
 I’d have liked to see an A4 version (two A5 cards in one) available.
 Then, anyone could print the cards on normal sheets of paper.
 Right now, it requires specific software knowledge to do so.